heidelberg-hepml/lgatr/README.md

 ## Examples

 - https://github.com/spinjo/weaver-core/blob/lgatr/weaver/nn/model/LGATr.py: L-GATr in the CMS boosted object tagging library `weaver`.
 Includes examples for how to use L-GATr without the `xformers` package.
-- https://github.com/heidelberg-hepml/lorentz-frames: Code for the LLoCa project, including L-GATr as a baseline.
+- https://github.com/heidelberg-hepml/lloca-experiments: Code for the LLoCa project, including L-GATr as a baseline.
 The main results from https://github.com/heidelberg-hepml/lorentz-gatr can be reproduced here using the `lgatr` package.
 - https://github.com/heidelberg-hepml/high-dim-unfolding: Generative jet substructure unfolding with L-GATr, uses the `ConditionalLGATr`.
 - https://github.com/heidelberg-hepml/lorentz-gatr: Original `LGATr` implementation used for the papers.
 This repo doesn't import the `lgatr` package, but has its own (outdated) `lgatr/` folder.

 Let us know if you use `lgatr`, so we can add your repo to the list!

+## Contributing

+Contributions are welcome!
+To get started:

+1. Fork this repository and create a new branch for your feature or fix.
+2. Make your changes, following the existing code style (and using `pre-commit`).
+3. Add or update tests where appropriate.
+4. Open a pull request with a clear description of your changes.

+If you’re not sure where to begin, feel free to open an issue to discuss your idea first.

 ## Citation